Chirpy3D: Part-Aware Multi-View Diffusion for Creative Fine-Grained Object Generation: Experiment

 \subsection{Further Analysis}

-\textbf{Effect of $\mathcal{L}_{\text{cl}}$.} Since there are no training examples for unseen random samples, the model faces a significant challenge in learning how to generate realistic outputs from unseen embeddings.
-Figure~\ref{fig:consistency_visual_comparison} compares our model with and without the proposed self-supervised feature consistency loss $\mathcal{L}_{\text{cl}}$.
-We observe that incorporating $\mathcal{L}_{\text{cl}}$ significantly enhances the visual coherence of generated objects.
+\textbf{Effect of $\mathcal{L}_{\text{cl}}$.} Since there are no training examples for unseen random samples, the model faces a challenge in generating realistic outputs from unseen embeddings.
+Figure~\ref{fig:consistency_visual_comparison} compares our model with and without the proposed feature consistency loss $\mathcal{L}_{\text{cl}}$.

-To further validate the impact of $\mathcal{L}_{\text{cl}}$, we conducted a user study to assess visual coherence.
-We generated 100 images (across different random seeds) for 10 existing species and 10 randomly sampled species using models with and without $\mathcal{L}_{\text{cl}}$.
-We then asked 20 users to vote for their preferred images.
-As shown in Table~\ref{tab:consistency_userstudy}, 82.5\% of users favored images generated by the model with $\mathcal{L}_{\text{cl}}$, confirming that the loss meaningfully improves visual coherence.
+To further validate its impact, we conducted a user study: we generated 100 images for 10 existing and 10 randomly sampled species using models with and without $\mathcal{L}_{\text{cl}}$, and asked 20 users to vote for their preferred images.
+As shown in Table~\ref{tab:consistency_userstudy}, 82.5\% of users favored images generated with $\mathcal{L}_{\text{cl}}$, confirming that the loss meaningfully improves visual coherence.